The cactus flowered again this year, yielding 2 single strikingly beautiful flowers, with pink and pearl like colors.

 We visited many houses, enjoying homemade traditional snacks – pork and rice wrapped in banana leafs, sweet red bean & tapioca wrapped in banana leafs, steamed water chestnut cakes, glutinous rice dumplings, and steamed sweet rice balls.

 I have not seen my aunt and cousins for over 35 years, but I still remembered vividly how poor they (and we) were.
 During my teen age years, I once stayed with them over a summer holiday.
-We fished for frogs, clams and snail to eat, and barely had enough rice to fill our tummies.
+We fished for frogs, clams and snails to eat, and barely had enough rice to fill our tummies.
 I remember my late uncle, skinny and hunching, carrying a heavy load of organic (e.g. human) fertilizer to the field, using a bamboo stick and two wooden buckets.

 Today, my eldest cousin, Zhong, is a trained mechanic.
 His son and his beautiful wife have a 2-year old daughter.
 Zhong travels with his son across China, maintain and repair equipment.
 They live in a newly built house that is modern and spacious.
 My second cousin, Yuan, married a dim sim chef.
 They have a lovely teenage daughter.
 They are wonderfully warm people who opened their homes and their hearts to us.